ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-and-guide-to-coworking-spaces-in-bengaluru/index.md

 ![Shared-office-JP-Nagar](./Shared-office-JP-Nagar.jpg)

-In bengaluru, you know that finding a good parking spot is about as rare as observing a solar eclipse.
+in Bangalore, you know that finding a good parking spot is about as rare as observing a solar eclipse.
 This especially holds true for the up-market area of JP Nagar.
 Which is why a shared office space like this that comes with free onsite parking is something to hold on to.
 It also helps that the office space has lovely and bright design elements, and comes equipped with projector, whiteboard, and Wi-Fi among others.

 ### HALASURU